-The Debtors believe that the Plan is in the best interests of creditors and equity security holders.
-The Sale of the Debtors' Assets under the Plan contemplates proceeds sufficient to pay all Claims in full, with interest (except that Unsecured Claims will not receive interest), and the Plan proposes this treatment, as well as conveyance of a mineral royalty to the Reorganized Debtor.
-Thus, treatment under the Plan contemplates full payment of all Claims as Allowed (except Insider Unsecured Claims, which receive no distribution) plus interest for all creditors other than those holding Unsecued Claims 10% from August 22, 2012 until the Effective Date on account of all Claims other than Unsecured Claims.
+The Sale to R&W contemplates proceeds sufficient to pay all Claims in full, with interest (except that Unsecured Claims will not receive interest), and the Plan proposes this treatment, as well as conveyance of a mineral royalty to the Reorganized Debtor.
+Thus, in the event that the Sale closes, treatment under the Plan contemplates full payment of all Claims as Allowed (except Insider Unsecured Claims, which receive no distribution) plus interest for all creditors (as set forth in the Plan), other than those holding Unsecured Claims, from August 22, 2011 until the Effective Date on account of all Claims other than Unsecured Claims.